New Additions 2019

 An Opening Reception takes place on Friday, November 1st from 6-8pm (NUMU members preview 6-7pm, public reception 7-8pm).

-Artists represented in the exhibition include acclaimed Carmel-based artist, Tracey Adams; Andrea Borsuk who created a series of murals for the 2017 exhibition Radiant Light: The Story of Eastfield/Ming Quong, and the museum’s Los Gatos History Gallery; Linda Christensen, whose work was included in the 2016 group exhibition, More Than Your Selfie; Christel Dillbohner, an exhibiting artist in the 2017/18 Waterlines show; renowned glass artists, James Wayne and Johnathon Schmuck; and David Kimball Anderson, whose 2014 solo exhibition, The Manresa Seasons, was the last exhibition presented in the original Los Gatos Art Museum location.
+Artists represented in the exhibition include acclaimed Carmel-based artist, Tracey Adams; Andrea Borsuk who created a series of murals for the 2017 exhibition Radiant Light: The Story of Eastfield/Ming Quong, and the museum’s Los Gatos History Gallery; Stacey Carter whose large-scale multi media work was on view in NUMU’s inaugural 2015 exhibition, Giants in the Sky: The Rise and Fall of Airships, Linda Christensen, whose work was included in the 2016 group exhibition, More Than Your Selfie; Christel Dillbohner, an exhibiting artist in the 2017/18 Waterlines show; renowned glass artists, James Wayne and Johnathon Schmuck; and David Kimball Anderson, whose 2014 solo exhibition, The Manresa Seasons, was the last exhibition presented in the original Los Gatos Art Museum location.

 New Additions 2019 also includes accessioned and commissioned works by Kristin Lindseth and George Rivera, featured artists in NUMU’s inaugural 2018 exhibition program, In The Artists’ Studio; Jenny Robinson, whose work was included in NUMU’s 2015 inaugural exhibition, Giants in the Sky: The Rise and Fall of Airships; as well as a rare, inscribed Walt Disney animation celluloid, donated to the museum by the family of William “Billy” Jones; and a recent painting by Bernard Trainor whose solo exhibition, Grounded, opens at NUMU on September 27th.
-New Additions 2019 also features a painting by acclaimed Los Gatos artist, Gordon Smedt, generously donated by the artist to NUMU’s Permanent Collection and in support of this exhibition.
+New Additions 2019 also features a new painting by acclaimed Los Gatos artist, Gordon Smedt, generously donated by the artist to NUMU’s Permanent Collection and in support of this exhibition.
+The work, locally meaningful and wonderfully sentimental, will be unveiled at the opening reception.

 All of the works in the exhibition are gifts made possible by the generosity of the NUMU Board of Directors, donors and especially by collectors and the artists themselves.